lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 Hint: use a search radius of 200 arcseconds.

 Step 1.
-Visualize the region of the cluster and plot a color-magnitude diagram
+Visualize the region of the cluster
 ===========================================

 1.1.
-Enter the coordinates ”3h43m00.00s, -32d16m19.00s” next to “Coords or Obj Name” and next to “Radius”, enter “200”.
+Under “Enter Constraints”, enter the coordinates “3h43m00.00s, -32d16m19.00s” for “Coords or Obj Name”.
+Next to “Radius”, from the drop down menu choose “arcseconds” and then enter “200”.

 1.2.
-Select the columns “g” “r” and “i_cmodelFlux”, “g", “r” and “i_extendedness” and “detect_isPrimary”.
+Select the output columns “coord_ra”, “coord_dec”, “r” and “i_cModelFlux”, “r” and “i_extendedness” and “detect_isPrimary”.
 In the “constraints” column, enter “=1” for “g", “r” and “i_extendedness”and for the “detect_isPrimary”.
-Then click “search” on the lower left.
+In the “constraints” column, enter “=1” for the “detect_isPrimary”.

 1.3.
+Click “Search” at lower left.

-Click on the layers icon (hover-over text “manipulate overlay display”) and unselect “coverage”.
+1.4.
+Under the "Coverage" tab, click on the layers icon (hover-over text “manipulate overlay display”) and unselect “Coverage”.

 Step 2.
 Create a color-magnitude diagram
 ========================================

 2.1.
-Click on the Active Chart settings icon (two gears, upper right) and set “X” to be “to be “-2.5 * log10(i_cModelFlux) + 31.4”, and “Y” to be “(-2.5 * log10(r_cModelFlux)) - (-2.5 * log10(i_cModelFlux))” .
+Click on the Active Chart settings icon (two gears) and set “X” to be “to be “-2.5 * log10(i_cModelFlux) + 31.4”, and “Y” to be “(-2.5 * log10(r_cModelFlux)) - (-2.5 * log10(i_cModelFlux))” .

 2.2.
 Under Chart Options, set the “X Label” to “i” and “Y Label” to “r-i”.

 Step 3.
 Highlight the cluster members
 =====================================

 3.1.
-On the chart on the right, click and drag over the points roughly between 16 and 20 i magnitude.
-Click on the filter next to “Pin chart” to show only the selected points.
+On the chart on the right, click and drag over the points roughly with 16 < i < 20.

 3.2.
+Click on the filter icon (next to “Pin chart”) to show only the selected points.

-Click on the layers icon (hover-over text “manipulate overlay display”) and select “coverage”.
+3.3.
+Under the "Coverage" tab, click on the layers icon (hover-over text “manipulate overlay display”) and select “Coverage”.